Kevin Carberry: Dallas Cowboys

 Carberry joined the Dallas Cowboys coaching staff in 2014 as an offensive assistant.

 Washington Redskins

 Carberry departed to join the Washington Redskins in 2016 as their assistant offensive line coach under former Cowboys offensive coordinator Bill Callahan.

 Stanford

 Carberry was named the run game coordinator and offensive line coach at Stanford in 2018.

 Los Angeles Rams

 Carberry was hired as the offensive line coach for the Los Angeles Rams in 2021, reuniting him with former Washington offensive coordinator Sean McVay.
 In Carberry's first season with the Rams, they won Super Bowl LVI against the Cincinnati Bengals.
 He was fired on January 18, 2023.

+New Orleans Saints

+On February 15, 2023, the New Orleans Saints hired Carberry as their assistant offensive line coach.

+Tampa Bay Buccaneers

+On February 14, 2024, Carberry was named as the offensive line coach for the Tampa Bay Buccaneers.